MiguelAngelVM/GilgerRoseKata/GildedRoseKata/README.md

   - The Quality of an item is never more than 50
   - "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
-  - "Backstage passes", like aged brie, increases in Quality as it's SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+  - "Backstage passes       ", like aged brie, increases in Quality as it's SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////777

    - Una vez que la fecha de caducidad ha pasado, la calidad se degrada dos veces más rápido
    - La calidad de un artículo nunca es negativo
    - "Brie Aged" en realidad aumenta en calidad cuanto más viejo se pone
    - La calidad de un artículo es nunca más de 50